plbstl/MediaDL/CONTRIBUTING.md

 You can export a Siri Shortcut as a file and attach it when opening an issue or submitting a pull request.

-- You need an internet connection to export a Shortcut (Apple needs to sign it on their servers).
+- You need an internet connection to export a shortcut (Apple needs to sign it on their servers).
-- Open the Shortcuts app.
+- On your mobile device, open the Shortcuts app.
-- Long press the Shortcut you want to export.
+- Long press the shortcut you want to export.
 - Tap `Share`, tap `Options >`, and send as `File` for `Anyone`.
 - Tap `Done`.
 - Now you can `Save to Files`, AirDrop or share in any other way you prefer.